epgmedia/snowgoer/wp-content/plugins/jetpack-lite/readme.txt

 == Upgrade Notice ==

+= 2.3.4.1 =

+* Fixed PHP Fatal error caused by class.jetpack-heartbeat.php

 = 2.3.4 =
 Recommended upgrade.
 It's a major upgrade from previous one, including improvements of stats module, connection, and other fixes.

 = 2.1.2 =
 Recommended upgrade.
 Upgrading to this version allows to view stats from native mobile apps.

+= 3.0 =
+WARNING!
+This version requires Jetpack installed and activated to work.
+Jetpack Lite is not a standalone plugin anymore.

+= 3.0.1 =
+WARNING!
+Since 3.x version, this plugin requires Jetpack installed and activated to work.
+Jetpack Lite is not a standalone plugin anymore.

+= 3.0.2 =
+Added admin notice if Jetpack is not present, to make even more clear that from now on you must install Jetpack too.